Sound Speed in Gases

 Its default values (adiabatic constant 1.4 and molecular mass 28.95) are given for dry air.

-For a monoatomic ideal gas, adiabatic constant is 5/3, and for a diatomic gas (such as nitrogen and oxygen) adiabatic constant is 7/5.
-For molecules with three atoms it is 4/3.
+For a monoatomic ideal gas, the adiabatic constant is 5/3, and for a diatomic gas (such as nitrogen and oxygen) adiabatic constant is 7/5.
+For molecules with three atoms, it is 4/3.

-For helium, with adiabatic constant 5/3 and molecular mass 4 g/mol, speed of sound at 20C is 1007 m/s.
-That's why voice in helium sounds so funny.
+With an adiabatic constant 5/3 and molecular mass 4 g/mol for helium, the sound speed at 20C is 1007 m/s.
+That's why the voice in helium sounds so funny.